halfak/are-the-bots-really-fighting/README.md

 Jupyter Notebooks >=4.0 for running notebooks, with the [IRKernel](https://github.com/IRkernel/IRkernel) for the R notebooks, and [`xz-utils`](https://tukaani.org/xz/) for compression.

 ### Computational environment
 The `Dockerfile` contains specifications for a standardized docker container with all the packages needed to run the analyses (including Jupyter notebooks).
-For python packages, the `Dockerfile` pulls from `requirements.txt`, which specifies version numbers.
+This builds upon the [`jupyter/datascience-notebook`](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) Dockerfile.
+Conda and pip are used for package management.
+For python packages, the `Dockerfile` pulls from `requirements.txt`, which specifies required version numbers.

+The folder `/environment/` contains a Jupyter notebook displaying various information about one of the computational environments that this pipeline was run using, as well as the outputs of `pip freeze`, `conda list` and `conda env export`.
+Note that this environment has installed far more packages than are needed to run this project.

 ## Datasets